The parenthood effect in urban mobility: Methods

-Where --- following the structure of Eq.~\eqref{eq:prob_spatial_feature}, --- the probability $p^{Y}$ corresponds to the ratio between the product of the number of amenities in zone $i$, $n_{i}$, and the number of travellers of type $Y$ whose destination's zone is $i$, $T^{Y}_{i}$ (\ie, $n^{Y}_{i} = n_{i} \; T^{Y}_{i}$), and its sum over all zones $N^{Y} = \sum_{i}^{N_z} n^{Y}_{i}$.
-Eventually, one could calculate also the mobility diversity of accessibility of travellers of type $Y$ to amenities of type $X$, $M^{XY}$.
-It is worth noting that the values of $M$ and $H$ appearing in the above equations correspond to those of the peak of the $KDE$ resulting from the bootstrap sampling.
+Where---following the structure of Eq.~\eqref{eq:prob_spatial_feature}---the probability $p^{Y}_{i}$ corresponds to the ratio between the product of the number of amenities in zone $i$, $n_{i}$, and the number of travellers of type $Y$ whose destination zone is $i$, $T^{Y}_{i}$ (\ie, $n^{Y}_{i} = n_{i} \; T^{Y}_{i}$), and its sum over all zones $N^{Y} = \sum_{i}^{N_z} n^{Y}_{i}$.
+Eventually, one could also calculate the mobility diversity of accessibility of travellers of type $Y$ to amenities of type $X$, $M^{XY}$.
+It is worth noting that the values of $M$ and $H$ in the above equations are computed 5{,}000 times using bootstrap resampling of 80\% of the data.
+The average of these realisations is then used as the empirical estimate.

+The spatial diversity $H^X$ (Equation~\ref{eq:entropy_space}) quantifies the \emph{static} distribution of amenities or population across residential zones, representing where features are located without considering movement.
+In contrast, the mobility diversity $M^Y$ (Equation~\ref{eq:entropy_mobility}) quantifies the \emph{dynamic} accessibility to amenities based on where travellers commute to work, weighted by amenity availability at destination zones.
+This distinction allows us to separate residential accessibility (amenities near home) from mobility-based accessibility (amenities accessed through commuting).
+Figure~\ref{fig:spatial_characterisation} presents static distributions (aided also by Figure S3), whilst Figure~\ref{fig:mobility_characterisation} presents dynamic mobility patterns.